alexmerren/order-processor/README.md

 $ ./compileOP
 ```

-This will then create an executable called `Ordering`.
+This will then create an executable called `ordering`.

 ## Functionality